 This building was opened in late 2011.
 It currently offers the public a space to view exhibits and pieces of the collection while also providing the artifacts an ideal environment.

-The next phase of the Railway History Center will be the Railway Learning Center.
+The next phase of the Railway History Center will be the Railway Education Center.
 This building will be located between the Train Shed Exhibit Building and the Conservation and Restoration Center.

-The Railway Learning Center is Phase 3 in the Railway History Center and is currently under development.
+The Railway Education Center is Phase 3 in the Railway History Center and is currently under development.
 This Phase will create a space to preserve and access historical documents including engineering records, books and photographs.
 It will support collection care and interpretation and allow better access for our significant demand from students and researchers for information from our unique collection.
-The new Railway Learning Center will provide a reading room for public access to this collection of non-circulating material.
+The new Railway Education Center will provide a reading room for public access to this collection of non-circulating material.